modus-continens/docs/src/foundations.md

   run(f"gcc ${cflags} test.c -o test").
 ```

-The variable `cflags` is not grounded, as it only appears as an argument of a built-in predicate, so this is an invalid Datalog program.
-Dockerfiles allow users to specify arbitrary parameters when launching a target's build, such as the `-g` flag.
-Such flags can be supported by, for example, adding possible compilation flags using a dedicated predicate:
+In this rule, the variable `cflags` is not _grounded_, as it only appears as an argument of a built-in predicate `run` that expects an instantiated variable.
+Thus, this is an invalid Datalog program, since it violates standard Datalog's safety conditions that do not permit non-grounded variables.
+A workaround of this problem is to define possible compilation flags using a dedicated predicate:

 ```Modusfile
 supported_flags("-g").